James-HoneyBadger/GulfOfMexico/docs/reference/ASYNC_SCHEDULER_STATUS.md

-# Async Scheduler Implementation - Status Summary
+# Gulf of Mexico — Async Scheduler Status

+Status and implementation notes for the async scheduler: what works, what's blocked, and integration recommendations.

 ## What Was Created